<– Back

 Battery life

 - If you have an S6, install an S7/S7 Edge battery in your phone.
 Check here for more details.
-It can improve battery life by as much as 50%!
+You can go from a 2600mAh battery to 3600mAh!

 - Lower your screen brightness